Who Is Uketsu?

 The Final Chapter resolves the novel as a psychological horror story masquerading as a mystery.
 Naomi is not a mystery to be solved.
 She is a psychological profile to be understood.
 The resolution does not comfort.

-The book’s catharsis comes not through punishment but through substitution.
+The book's catharsis comes through substitution.
+Punishment never arrives.
 Kumai, a dying man with nothing left to protect, takes Yuta home.
-The cycle breaks, not through justice, but through a simple act of un-poisoned care.
+Justice does nothing here.
+The cycle breaks through a simple act of un-poisoned care.

 Master Map: Planted Clues and Their Payoffs